-Walden University’s BS in Criminal Justice program is designed to help you gain the skills and knowledge you need to prepare for a career in law enforcement, the justice system, corrections, homeland security, and social services—and to change your world and the world of those around you.
+Walden University’s online Bachelor of Science (BS) in Criminal Justice program is designed to help you gain the skills and knowledge you need to prepare for a career in law enforcement, the justice system, corrections, homeland security, and social services—and to change your world and the world of those around you.

-The program blends contemporary theory on the nature, extent, and cause of crime with the study of national and international criminal justice practices.
-Your learning is supported through coursework and a final capstone project.
-Plus, in this online criminal justice degree program, you will use the latest interactive media, including lifelike, computer-generated scenarios from crime scenes.
+This online criminal justice degree program blends contemporary theory on the nature, extent, and cause of crime with the study of national and international criminal justice practices.
+Your learning is supported through coursework, a final capstone project, and the latest interactive media, including lifelike, computer-generated scenarios from crime scenes.

 You will also apply criminal justice theories to current issues as you gain perspective in these vitally important areas:

 - Civic engagement, social responsibility, and global awareness

 - Collection and analysis of data across organizations

 As a further mark of quality, Walden has been designated by the National Security Agency and the Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Education through the year 2019.
 This designation means that with your bachelor’s in criminal justice from Walden, you can:

 - Attend a university with a national reputation for academic excellence in cyber security education.

 - Prepare for more opportunities nationwide in government, education, and private sectors.

 In your core criminal justice degree courses, you can gain a solid foundation in the basic principles of criminal justice.
 In addition, you can choose concentration courses and electives that focus on timely topics and current challenges facing the criminal justice profession.
 These courses include: